Aomsub101/Python3_Sub/README.md

 - Today, we mainly discuss about multiple users chat.
 - We also assign a group project for exercises that use pygame and socket to work together.

+## Day 5
+- I didn't join the class today.

 ## Day 6
 - I learn about multi-processing today.

+## Day 7
+- I learn about plotting graph using pygame.

+## Day 8
+- I learn about virtual environment, numpy, and matplotlib.

+## Day 9
+- I learn about different way of plotting in matplolib.

+## Day 10
+- I learn about K-means algorithm
+- I learn about API